 Full article by Brynn Svenningsen published in The Trail, Vol. 109 Issue 7, November 16, 2018

-"Ronda is a real inspiration," art and art history professor Elise Richman said when asked about student Ronda Peck.
+"Ronda is an inspiration," art and art history professor Elise Richman said when asked about student Ronda Peck.
 Like other Puget Sound students, Peck has been working hard for four years to complete a bachelor's degree.
 Unlike most other students, Peck is also a mother and military veteran.

 Peck's journey to becoming an art major has been unique from that of an average Puget Sound art student.
 As a returning student, Ronda has much more life experience than many of her peers.
 She is also extremely focused, knowledgeable and encouraging to her classmates.

 "There is a level of maturity that makes you really hungry for knowledge and growth," Richman, Peck's professor for painting class last spring, said.
 "There is a type of wisdom and experience and a desire to learn.
 She is there for the right reasons. ...
 She knows why she is there and she is focused."

 As a ceramics major, Peck was nervous for the painting class and the difficulties that this new medium might bring.
 Peck was also worried about the time that this · class might take up and how she would continue to balance her roles as parent and student.

 A large motivation for Peck's choice to attend college was her son.
 Peck believes that her attendance at the University will help her son when it is his opportunity to go to college.